-- 48. Patient safety is a significant concern to patients, the public and the NHS.
+- 55. Patient safety is a significant concern to patients, the public and the NHS.
 Research studies have found that one in ten patients in Scotland may experience an adverse event in hospital and half of these have been judged to be avoidable.
 Better Health, Better Care states that one of the priorities for the Scottish Government is to improve patient safety.
-The national HEAT target is to reduce MRSA rates by 30 per cent by 2010. - 49.
+There are national HEAT targets to: reduce MRSA rates by 30 per cent by 2010; reduce the rate of Clostridium difficile Associated Disease (CDAD) among patients aged 65 and over by at least 30 per cent by 31 March 2011; and reduce the rate of C.diff infection in hospitals by at least 30 per cent by 2011. - 56.
 NHS QIS has lead responsibility for reviewing boards' performance in relation to patient safety, and for working with boards to improve patient safety.
-Audit Scotland and NHS QIS have a memorandum of understanding and are in the final stages of agreeing an operational protocol that aims to: - help ensure the effectiveness of Audit Scotland and NHS QIS in fulfilling their responsibilities - minimise the burden of scrutiny on NHS bodies - help provide consistent feedback to NHS bodies. - 50.
+Audit Scotland and NHS QIS have agreed an operational protocol that aims to: - help ensure the effectiveness of Audit Scotland and NHS QIS in fulfilling their responsibilities - minimise the burden of scrutiny on NHS bodies - help provide consistent feedback to NHS bodies. - 57.
 Auditors should meet with NHS QIS as part of their risk assessment so they know what work NHS QIS has already done in each board and what work is planned in the audit year.
 Auditors are not expected to carry out any specific audits on patient safety in their boards they should use the work of NHS QIS as far as possible, and should also share their intelligence with NHS QIS to inform their work.
-Auditors' work should be limited to satisfying themselves that the board is taking action to address any concerns identified by NHS QIS and to continuously improve. - 51.
-The SGHD set up the Scottish Patient Safety Alliance (SPSA) in 2007, bringing together the Scottish Government, NHS QIS, health boards and special boards, professional bodies, patient experts and other groups.
-The SPSA launched the Scottish Patient Safety Programme (SPSP) in 2007.
-NHS QIS coordinates the programme and aims to use evidence-based tools and techniques to: - reduce healthcare associated infections (HAIs) - reduce adverse surgical incidents - reduce adverse drug events - improve critical care outcomes - improve care received on general wards - improve the organisational and leadership culture on safety.
+Auditors' work should be limited to satisfying themselves that the board is taking action to address any concerns identified by NHS QIS and to continuously improve. - 58.
+Patient safety is at the heart of clinical governance and risk management.
+NHS QIS published national standards for clinical governance and risk management in October 2005 and published its national overview of performance against the standards in October 2007.
+All boards received local reports following their own reviews.
+A further round of reviews is taking place in 2009/10 and these should be complete by the end of April 2010.
+One of the HEAT targets is that boards should show improvement against the clinical governance and risk management standards.